 When purchasing gifts for your loved one this holiday, take into consideration their likes, dislikes and preferences.
 Also consider the stage of Alzheimer’s that they are in.
 A person in the earlier stage of this disease might find puzzles and games enjoyable, but in the later stage, your loved one might get more use out of a cozy blanket, cream for a comforting massage, or a bouquet of flowers to help brighten up their room.

-As a final thought, remember that the most meaningful gift you can give a senior with Alzheimer’s this holiday season is the gift of your time.
+As a final thought, remember that the most meaningful gift for a senior with Alzheimer’s that you can give this holiday season is your time.
 Spend an hour reading a book to mom or dad, enjoy a cup of tea with them, or simply sit and reminisce for awhile.
 While Alzheimer’s might slow their response, it won’t change the positive ways in which your simple presence can impact them.